SaurabhDadhe/OS_Assignment-_2/README.md

 ### What will the following commands do?

-**echo "Hello, World!"**
+**Q- echo "Hello, World!"**

-ans:- It will print Hello, World! on command prompt
+ANS:- It will print Hello, World! on command prompt

+**Q- name="Productive"**

+ANS:- It will store String Productive in name variable

+**Q- touch file.txt**
+ANS:- touch command is used to create new file or to overwrite existing file with no data(blank file), so in this touch file.txt will create new file.txt or overwrite file.txt with no data if its already exist.